 Prominence refers to how important Google believes your business is.
 If Google thinks your business is too new and they don’t know much about it; or if they conclude that the business is nothing more than a poorly run business, then this could greatly impact where the business appears in the local search rankings.

-One major factor in determining prominence is.
+One major factor in determining prominence is Google reviews.
 These reviews provide Google with information on previous customer’s experiences working with the business.
 This outside feedback can generally help businesses create a lot of prominence.
 This especially holds true if the business has a combination of old reviews as well as new reviews since that tells Google that the business has positively established themselves over the course of many years.

 The final factor is whether Google concludes that your business is related to the search query or it is more relevant to that search query than some other surrounding businesses.
 Your company may be very prominent as well as one of closest businesses in proximity, but if Google determines that your business is not relevant to the search query, they could still rank you lower in the search results.